GeForce NOW in India (2026): Plans, Games, Latency and Is It Worth It?

 Do I need to buy games separately for GeForce NOW?

 Yes.
-GeForce NOW streams games you already own on Steam, Epic, Xbox or Ubisoft, it does not include a library.
-If you want games included without buying them, Xbox Cloud Gaming via Game Pass is the better fit.
+GeForce NOW is not a games library, it streams games you already own on Steam, Epic, Xbox or Ubisoft.
+You link those accounts and play your existing library on powerful RTX servers.
+If you want an included library instead, Xbox Cloud Gaming is the better fit.

 What internet speed do I need for GeForce NOW in India?